gkchr/simpleslide5/README.md

 simpleslide5
 ============

-A HTML5, simple-to-use and highly-customizeably jQuery slideshow plugin
+A simple-to-use and highly-customizeably jQuery slideshow plugin.

+Now made HTML5 valid (and a little less simple-to-use).

+Based on simplesli.de by David Drew, thanks a lot.